Taxi business in Germany: How to start your own service

 • Completion of further training as a transport specialist

-• Business economist (DAV)
+• Business economics (DAV)

 • BA Transport Management and Logistics, incl. major in passenger transport

-• Diploma as transport economist (m/f)
+• Diploma in transport economics

 Certificate of qualification with an examination by the IHK